jiaohehu/NPreview/DOC.md

 Nitrile Preview

-# A TABB block

-This block is to style a LATEX Table.
+# Stylign a tabular

+A tabular can be constructed by constructing a fenced block using === fences.
 The result is either a "tabulary" or a "tabularx" environment.
 The first is provided by package "tabulary" and the second "ltablex".

-As a defualt, a table such as the following will be translated into LATEX as follows.

 ~~~
 ===